tlubbers/lubb-util/README.md

 # lubb-util
-Scripts, snippets, and other misc utilities.
+A garage-shelf-ishy repo for scripts, configs, snippets, and other misc utilities.

-This repo stores all of my little handy source files that I know I will need again at some point.
-Configuration files, bash-scripts, templates, gists, etc.